Revised in October 2025

 DMF (Data management framework)

-DMF allows you to import and export big data in D365FO using various source/target data files and services.
-This is the recommended way of data integration in D365FO if you need to transfer large amounts of data from other systems using supported file formats and services.
-It supports also incremental data load/export with change tracking and a data staging feature for post data validations and processing.
+DMF allows you to import and export big data in D365 F&O using various source/target data files and services.
+This is the recommended way of data integration in D365 F&O if you need to transfer large amounts of data from other systems using legacy file formats and services.
+It supports bulk or incremental data import/export options with change tracking and data staging features.

-Import and export projects are processed using “data entities”, which are normalized views of D365FO data tables and can be added programatically if necessary.
-There is a dedicated Data management workspace which you can setup data import and export projects, import actual data or see available data entities and check integration mappings in graphical schemas.
-However useful it is, I cannot tell you that the DMF UI is an user friendly one.
+Import and export projects are created using D365 F&O standard “data entities”, which are normalized views of D365 F&O data tables and can be added programmatically if necessary.
+There is a dedicated Data management workspace (above), which you can set up data import and export projects, import actual data, or see available data entities and check integration mappings in graphical schemas.
+However useful it is, I cannot tell you that the DMF UI is a user-friendly one.
 Some parts of the “advanced” and the “standard” views are confusing to users, even to developers.
-Also field mapping and Unicode setup parts are confusing and do not always work as expected.
+Also, field mapping and Unicode setup parts are confusing and do not always work as expected.

 https://luminousmen.com/post/big-data-file-formats

-DMF has REST APIs and Azure actions to import and export data from outside D365FO.
-You can find Azure actions to be used in Logic Apps under the “DataManagementDefinitionGroups” section of “Execute action” :
+DMF has REST APIs and actions to import and export data from outside D365 F&O. You can find Azure Logic Apps actions under the “DataManagementDefinitionGroups” section of “F&O Execute action” logic app block:

 ADVANTAGES

-- Suitable for big data integration
+- Suitable for big data integrations

 - Incremental data import/export possibility